There may not be a more important aspect of IT than cloud computing for small businesses.

 When people think of the cloud, they think about storage.
 While that is one of the uses of the cloud, the possibilities grow far beyond that.

 For businesses, enterprise-level tools and solutions are made available to organizations of all sizes.
 Even implementing a cloud-based solution in a portion of a business’ operation could achieve incredible results.

-We’ll discuss some of the most common ways that businesses take advantage of cloud computing.
+We’ll discuss some of the most common benefits of cloud computing for small businesses.